Chinese ATV Won’t Start – Troubleshooting Guide

 Common Causes When an ATV Is Not Getting Fuel

-• To locate the fuel line, follow it from the gas tank to the carb.
+• Locate the fuel line, which runs from the gas tank to the carburetor.

 atv carb drain screw